 So the biggest new thing in winter sports is certainly not those pointless snow bikes but instead the much more exciting Splitboarding.

-3. Splitboarding is Better than ski touring for one simple reason: Snowboard boots are way more comfortable than ski boots for touring in!
+3. Splitboarding is maybe better than ski touring for one simple reason: Snowboard boots are way more comfortable than any ski boots for touring in!
 At the end of a tour I feel like I am in comfy hiking boots and have no desire to take them off in a hurry, I try not to be too smug but how many skiers can say that!
-You do need stiff snowboard boots though, so don’t go using park boots or you’ll have little control when skinning.
+You do need stiff snowboard boots though, so don’t go using park boots or you’ll have little side control when skinning.

 4. A splitboard is normally wider under foot, therefore it has more ‘seal skin’ in contact with the snow which means more grip, and more grip means you can go straight up steeper stuff.
 So no need for that ridiculous French style skier set zig-zagging skin track uphill!
+The camber profile of a split makes a difference to grip too, I’d always go for a board with a decent amount of traditional camber under foot rather than reverse camber or hybrid camber – this is because I more often have icy climbs than deep powder in Europe.

 1. Firstly is the price difference over snow shoes, all you need to snow shoe tour is a €50 set of snow shoes and using your normal board off you go (with avy kit too).
 To contrast that with a splitboard set up which starts at about €1,000, that’s a decent difference!
 However it does equate to a good quality ski touring package.

 3. Splitboards aren’t super light, they are heavier than a lightweight ski touring set up.
 Don’t get me wrong they’re not crazy heavy and the better board and bindings can be lighter than an all rounder ski touring set-up i.e. with fat skis and Marker type bindings.
 The added weight of a splitboard is also the only notable difference going downhill.
-Splitboards don’t ride or flex differently because they’re split, but models tend to be made stiffer due to the fact they will see most use in big mountain terrain when some stiffness is needed for both up and downhill use.
+Splitboards don’t ride or flex particularly differently because they’re split, but models tend to be made stiffer due to the fact they will see most use in big mountain terrain.
+So stiffness is needed for both up and downhill use.
 They are exceptions that you can buy but generally the weight and profile means splitboards are less good for playing or jibbing than a standard board.

 So there you have it a few things to think about before taking the plunge and getting into Splitboarding.
 Next have a read of this practical guide: